zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 * kernel programming is not just for wizards, it can also be for me!
 * systems programming is REALLY INTERESTING
 * I could write toy kernel modules, for fun!
-* and, most surprisingly of all, all of this stuff was *useful*
+* and, most surprisingly of all, all of this stuff was *useful*.

 I hadn't been doing low level programming at all -- I'd written a little bit of C in university, and otherwise had been doing web